mikeizbicki/lab-diskusage/README.md

 > **Note:**
 > HOT tuples are described in detail in [Chapter 7 of our textbook](http://www.interdb.jp/pg/pgsql07.html).
-> For the final exam, you are responsible for understanding how HOT tuples work in detail, but we will not be going over them in lecture.
+> ~~For the final exam, you are responsible for understanding how HOT tuples work in detail, but we will not be going over them in lecture.~~
+> No final exam this semester :)

 <!--
 ```